 On 13th October 1905 Annie and Christabel Pankhurst attended a Liberal rally at Manchester's Free Trade Hall - and there demanded of Winston Churchill and Sir Edward Grey

 If you are elected, will you do your best to make women’s suffrage a government measure?

-The outcome of the court case which was that for assaulting the police Miss Pankhurst must pay a fine of 10s.6d. and costs, or seven days in prison, and for causing an obstruction in South Street each of the defendants must pay a fine of 5s., or three days inprisonment.
+In court Ms Pankhurst was fined 10s.6d. and costs, or seven days in prison for assaulting the police; and for causing the obstruction each of the defendants was given a fine of 5s. , or three days inprisonment.

 It was the first of 13 times that Annie Kenney was sent to prison.